 \section{Introduction}

-\IEEEPARstart{I}{n the} field of manufacturing industry, surface defects commonly appear in many industrial products, such as steel \cite{steel}, wood \cite{wood}, and thin-film transistor liquid crystal displays (TFT-LCD) \cite{TFT-LCD}, because of the raw materials employed and complex manufacturing process.
-These defects are localized destruction of the texture surface structure or texture surface pattern, which not only directly affects the users' experiences, but also may cause some industrial accidents.
-Therefore, to achieve product quality management and improve users' experience, surface defect detection has become an indispensable component during the manufacturing process.
+\IEEEPARstart{I}{n } manufacturing industries, surface defects are common in substantial industrial products, such as steel \cite{steel}, wood \cite{wood}, and TFT-LCDs \cite{TFT-LCD}, because of the raw materials employed and complex manufacturing processes.
+These defects are localized destruction of the texture surface structure or texture surface pattern, which not only directly affects the experiences of the users but also may cause industrial accidents.
+Therefore, to achieve product quality management and improve the experience of users, surface defect detection has become an indispensable component during the manufacturing process.

-In recent years, various surface defect detection methods have been proposed.
-These methods can be broadly divided into two main categories: conventional methods and deep learning-based methods.
-Most conventional methods \cite{PHOT,LCA ,TEXTEMS} utilize handcrafted features to obtain texture defect representations, resulting in low inspection efficiency, high false detection rate, and poor consistency on different texture surfaces.
-However, as a data-driven method, deep learning-based methods can automatically extract features by training a large quantity of data, with powerful feature extraction capability and good robustness.
+In recent years, a variety of defect detection methods have been presented, which can be loosely classified into two main approaches: conventional methods and deep learning-based methods.
+Most conventional methods \cite{PHOT,LCA,TEXTEMS} utilize handcrafted features to obtain texture defect representations, resulting in a low inspection efficiency, a high false detection rate, and a poor consistency on different texture surfaces.
+However, as a data-based method, deep learning-based methods have the ability to extract features automatically by training a large amount of textured surfaces, with good robustness.

-In the field of automatic visual inspection, deep learning-based methods can be categorized as supervised and unsupervised methods based on whether the training data contain labeled defective samples.
-Supervised methods require a large number of labeled defect samples to train a deep neural network.
-A pyramid feature fusion and global context attention network for defect segmentation were proposed in PGA-Net \cite{PGANet}.
-RetinaNet \cite{RetinaNet} proposed a deep neural network with difference channel attention and adaptively spatial feature fusion for steel surface defect detection.
-Although supervised methods have achieved accomplishments in the field of surface defect detection, collecting a comprehensive and balanced set of defective samples is still the main challenge when it comes to the surface defect detection problem because the number of defect-free samples is much larger than that of defective samples in the actual industrial field.
+Deep learning-based methods can be divided into supervised and unsupervised methods, in which whether the training dataset contains labeled defective images is the judgement criterion.
+Supervised methods have made a good progress in the field of defect detection in recent years.
+Dong \textit{et al.} \cite{PGANet} proposed a pyramid feature fusion module aiming to obtain fused features at five resolutions.
+Cheng \textit{et al.} \cite{RetinaNet} proposed a channel attention mechanism with the aim to retain more detail information.
+Although supervised methods have performed well with regards to surface defect detection, collecting a comprehensive and balanced set of defective images is still the main difficulty in regard to the surface defect detection problem because the number of normal images is much larger than that of the defective images in the actual industrial field.